kyeett/restful-diff-detector/README.md

 ![alt text](sequence.png "Example of sequence")

 # Features
-3. Serve gRPC interface to clients
+1. Serve gRPC interface to clients
 1. Polling of REST interface
 5. Create example client in Go
 4. Create subscription for path in REST
 2. ~~Diff result from REST interface~~

+## Maybes
+6. Use this lib for generating JSON patches instead of changes. http://jsonpatch.com/

 # Lessons learnt (not related to application)
 ### Install